Skip to Content

 History of Lake Lanier

-Lake Lanier is the largest artificial lake in Georgia.
-It was created by damming the Chattahoochee River and flooding an area known as West Point Lake, a resort area.
-The lake is 22 miles long and 12 miles wide, with an average depth of 50 feet.
-Lake Lanier has an exciting history.
+Lake Lanier was created by damming the Chattahoochee River and flooding an area known as West Point Lake, a resort area.
 It was first used as a water source for the city of Atlanta.
 During this time, West Point Lake was popular with vacationers who enjoyed its sandy beaches and clear waters.
 But the lake has a dark side as well.
-Since the 1950s, there have been 500 drowning and boating deaths at lake lanier.
+Since the 1950s, there have been 500 drowning and boating deaths at Lake Lanier.
 About 28 bodies were never recovered from the lake.
-Hundreds of people are reduced every year at lake lanier.
+Hundreds of people are reduced every year at Lake Lanier.
 Some people believe this lake is cursed.
-Others think it’s just coincident.
+Others think it’s just a coincidence.

 history of lake lanier

 Lake Lanier is an excellent place for fishing, and there are plenty of spots to choose from.
-However, one thing to keep in mind is that the traffic at the Van Pugh North boat ramp can be pretty heavy.
+However, one thing to remember is that the traffic at the Van Pugh North boat ramp can be pretty heavy.
 So if you want to avoid the crowds, try one of these other spots instead.

 Best Spots for Fishing at Lake Lanier